dejongbaba/indicina-git-app/README.md

 # Getting Started with Indicina Git App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This project provides an authenticated directory to search through git users and repositories

+## Steps to run

 Before you run the app in the development mode. run the command below